Birth Injury Compensation Claims

 - Other birth injuries— brain damage, forceps trauma, stillbirths, placental rupture and even umbilical cord problems can all have devastating effects on your baby.

-If you believe you may be entitled to make a cerebral palsy claim, an Erb’s palsy claim or have a compensation case for any other type of birth injury, please contact us and a member of our legal team will offer you the care and support you need to take the first steps in making a claim.
+If you believe you may be entitled to make a cerebral palsy claim, an Erb’s palsy claim or have a case for any other type of baby birth injury, please contact us and a member of our legal team will offer you the care and support you need to take the first steps in making a claim.

 Why should I make a birth injury compensation claim?